| Title: | I/O Tools for Streaming |

 Michael Kane

-mm <- model.matrix(~., iris) f <- file("iris_mm.io", "wb") writeBin(as.output(mm), f) close(f) it <- imstrsplit("iris_mm.io", type="numeric", nsep="\t") iris_mm <- it$nextElem() print(head(iris_mm)) ## remove iterator, connections and files rm("it") gc(FALSE) unlink("iris_mm.io")
+mm <- model.matrix(~., iris) f <- file("iris_mm.io", "wb") writeBin(as.output(mm), f) close(f) it <- imstrsplit("iris_mm.io", type="numeric", nsep="\t") iris_mm <- it$nextElem() print(head(iris_mm)) ## remove iterator, connections and files rm("it") gc(FALSE) unlink("iris_mm.io")mm <- model.matrix(~., iris) f <- file("iris_mm.io", "wb") writeBin(as.output(mm), f) close(f) it <- imstrsplit("iris_mm.io", type="numeric", nsep="\t") iris_mm <- it$nextElem() print(head(iris_mm)) ## remove iterator, connections and files rm("it") gc(FALSE) unlink("iris_mm.io")

-efficently reads a file on the disk into R using
+input.file efficently reads a file on the disk into R using

 a formatter function.
-The function may be mstrsplit
+The function may be mstrsplit,

-, but can also be a user-defined
+dstrsplit, dstrfw, but can also be a user-defined

 function.

-input.file(file_name, formatter = mstrsplit, ...)
+input.file(file_name, formatter = mstrsplit, ...)input.file(file_name, formatter = mstrsplit, ...)

 file_name |